kennmwai/maktaba-ui/README.md

 - [License](#license)
 - [Contact](#contact)

-## UI Requirements
+## Features

 ### Home / Books List Page
-- **Display a list of all books retrieved from the backend API (GET /books).**
+- **Displays a list of all books retrieved from the backend API (GET /books).**
 - Each book item displays key details (e.g., title, author, publication year).
 - Users can click on a book to view more details.

 ### Book Details Page
-- **Show detailed information about a selected book by calling GET /books/{id}.**
+- **Shows detailed information about a selected book by calling GET /books/{id}.**
-- Provide a button or link to request AI insights for the book.
+- Provides a button or link to request AI insights for the book.

 ### AI Insights Feature
-- **When the user clicks to get AI insights, call the GET /books/{id}/aiinsights endpoint.**
+- **When the user clicks to get AI insights, calls the GET /books/{id}/ai-insights endpoint.**
-- Display the AI-generated tagline or summary alongside the book details.
+- Displays the AI-generated tagline or summary alongside the book details.
-- Handle loading states and potential errors from the API call gracefully.
+- Handles loading states and potential errors from the API call gracefully.

-### Search Functionality (Optional)
+### Search Functionality
-- **Add a search input on the Home page to allow users to filter books by title or author using the GET /books/search endpoint.**
+- A search input is provided on the Home page, allowing users to filter books by title or author using the GET /books/search endpoint.

 ## API Integration
-- **Use Next.js’s data fetching methods (e.g., getServerSideProps, getStaticProps, or client-side fetching with useEffect) to communicate with the Spring Boot API.**
+- Utilizes Next.js’s data fetching methods (e.g., client-side fetching with useEffect) to communicate with the Spring Boot API.
-- Ensure the Next.js application can correctly handle API responses, including error states.
+- Ensures the Next.js application correctly handles API responses, including error states.

+### API Routes
+- **GET /books**: Fetches a list of all books from the backend API.
+- **GET /books/{id}**: Fetches detailed information about a selected book.
+- **GET /books/{id}/ai-insights**: Fetches AI-generated insights for a selected book.
+- **GET /books/search**: Searches for books by title or author.

+These API routes are integrated into the Next.js application using server-side functions that handle requests and responses, ensuring smooth communication with the backend.

 ## UI/UX Considerations
-- **Keep the UI simple and focused on functionality.**
+- The UI is designed to be simple and focused on functionality.
-- Use any styling solution you prefer (e.g., CSS modules, styled-components, Tailwind CSS).
+- Uses styling solutions such as CSS modules, styled-components, and Tailwind CSS.
-- Ensure the application is responsive and provides clear user feedback (e.g., loading spinners, error messages).
+- Ensures the application is responsive and provides clear user feedback (e.g., loading spinners, error messages).

 ## Build and Run Instructions